 Pain itself is a diet suppressor.
 However, injuries to the mouth or throat can make eating difficult or painful.
 For example, a splinter inside the mouth can discourage food consumption.

 Tortoises can be hurt in a myriad of ways.
 Shells may be impressive armor, but they aren’t faultless.
-A fall, impact injury, or being attacked by another animal can cause a lot of harm.
+A fall, impact injury, or being attacked by another animal can cause significant harm.

 It isn’t uncommon for owners to let their pets play outside to forage and soak in the sun.
 Unfortunately, a lone tortoise can be tempting prey for wild animals.